Trecastle: History

 From around the 12th century the Bishop of St David's owned the land to the west of the book and Trecastle was thus used as a staging post en route to the cathedral.
 After leaving the stopping point the road is thought to have turned to follow the Roman Road near Y Pigwn.
 Centuries later, Trecastle was used by coach travellers as a stopping point on the route from Gloucester to Llandovery.

 In the 19th century Trecastle had eight annual fairs, its own gasworks, two schools, a grain mill, two smithies, 16 shops and numerous pubs.
 Between 1830 and 1914, Trecastle and Llywel are said to have had two of the most important wool mills in Brecknockshire.
 The arrival of the railway in Sennybridge meant that Trecastle lost its place as the trading centre for the area.

 Trecastle is situated on the A40 trunk road between Brecon and Llandovery, which largely follows the old coaching route and passes a monument to a coach crash in the 19th century between Trecastle and Llandovery.
 The village was extended in 1960 to 1970s but maintains its linear pattern.
 It is now known for its antique trade.

+The area to the west side of the Nant Logyn was historically seen as a different settlement, named Bishop's Town.